felipegutierrez/coffee-machine/README.md

 The class [CoffeeMachinePromiseHigherOrder.scala](src/main/scala/com/parallel/CoffeeMachinePromiseHigherOrder.scala) is an evolution of the last CoffeeMachine but now with Higher-Order functions.
 With Higher-Order functions we can make use of the DRY principle (Don't Repeat Yourself).

+The class [CoffeeMachineActor.scala](src/main/scala/com/parallel/CoffeeMachineActor.scala) is an implementation of the CoffeeMachine using Actors from Akka package.
+Each job of the CoffeeMachine is using one different actor to not block the mean task (make a cappuccino).